Furret01/minkos/README.md

 ## Known Bugs
   * You still have to manually rotate the screen to Landscape after install

+  * Xbox app does not want to log in

   * The taskbar color is a little too blue, and can blend in with icons